-- 1. All students will take 3 optional subjects in Years 10 &11. - 2.
+- 1. All students will take 3 optional subjects in Years 10 & 11. - 2.
 Indicate 5 choices in order of preference.
 You MUST choose at least 1 EBacc subject in the top section of the table below so this will class as your first choice. - 3.
-Discuss your remaining 4 choices (2 actual and 2 reserves) with your parent/carer and Form Tutor before completing the online form, shared via synergy and on the website, which will be checked to ensure it has been completed correctly. - 4.
+Discuss your remaining 4 choices (2 actual and 2 reserves) with your parent/carer and Form Tutor before completing the online form, shared via Arbor and on the website. - 4.
 All options are subject to viable student numbers, entry criteria and staffing availability. - 5.
-We aim to meet as many preferences as is possible but these cannot be guaranteed.
+We aim to meet as many preferences as possible but these cannot be guaranteed.